 - Humility is the natural consequence of understanding self.

-- Humility is not self-downing.
+- Lowliness is not self-downing.

 - Humility is not low self-esteem.

 - Humility is not a perverted form of high self-esteem.